The WW2 Roll of Honour:

 Buried Loughborough Cemetery, 394/9 B.

 Louis William Hancock was born in late 1921 in East Retford, Nottinghamshire.
-He was the son of Robert Hancock and his wife Gladys Reeves (née Stenton) who were married in Nottingham in late 1916.
-Louis had five brothers Gordon, Stanley, Robert, Thomas and Edward and one sister Olive.
+He was the son of Robert Hancock and his wife Gladys (née Stenton).
+Louis had five brothers: Gordon, Stanley, Robert, Thomas and Edward and one sister, Olive.

 Louis’s father was a bricklayer’s labourer and the family moved around from Leicester to Ripon, Worksop, East Retford, Shardlow and Loughborough.
 In 1939 they were living at 17 Oxford Street, Loughborough.